 A capsule wardrobe is nothing new.
 The term was coined back in the 1980s by Susie Faux, the West End boutique owner who introduced her clients to minimalist brands like Jil Sander, while Donna Karan popularised the idea in the USA in ‘85 with her Seven Easy Pieces.
 In 2014, Unfancy founder Caroline Rector reinvigorated buzz for the concept when she posed the idea of a 37-piece capsule, just as Marie Kondo’s decluttering method was shaking up wardrobes the world over.
 The notion of a refined and utilitarian collection of basic clothing, of creating the maximum number of outfits from as few items as possible, is a familiar one.

 Now, though, its appeal is greater than ever.
-With nowhere to go and no one to see, 2020 forced many of us to recalibrate our relationship with fashion.
-Giving us time to step off the fast-moving carousel of disposable trends, we’ve had hours in lockdown to sit with the clothes we own and admit which were bought to secure a quick and dirty serotonin hit in the shadow of Instagram’s comparison culture, fuelled by the ease of same-day delivery.
-For others, waking each morning to a pandemic has left little room for the effort and energy required to pull together a playful outfit.
+With the current cost of living crisis forcing many of us to recalibrate our relationship with fashion, we're being prompted to step off the fast-moving carousel of disposable trends.
 With heavier burdens weighing on our minds, functionality is often the biggest draw when choosing what to wear each day.

 At the core of a capsule wardrobe is the idea that its contents transcend passing trends but of course, it will mean different things to different people.
 If monochrome and minimalism isn’t your flavour, a capsule wardrobe bursting with print and colour is just as valuable — so long as each piece can be worn in multiple ways.
 Fine-tune your wardrobe so that you’re wearing what you own as much as possible so that each piece stands the test of time and serves a functional but joyful purpose in your life.
 What it looks like is up to you.

-Below, we’ve found the best pieces for a traditional capsule wardrobe, from summer-ready sandals to Breton striped tees.
+Below, we’ve found the best pieces for a traditional capsule wardrobe, from straight leg jeans to plain white tees.

 From Audrey Hepburn to Steve Jobs to the stereotypical Parisian or beatnik-inspired creative, the turtleneck has stood the test of time for good reason.
 Layer yours under white workwear shirts and crew-neck knits or wear tucked into straight-leg denim.